 Meanwhile Hevrin passed by, awaiting them at the corpse-dam.
-She did not walk as Tresar women ought to, steps “light and slight”; she planted great loping strides like a man.
-Divari liked her still, but haughty Ceslon had undone Hevrin’s respect for their ancestors.
+She did not walk as Tresar women ought to, steps “light and slight”; she planted great loping strides like a man, splashing up the bloody water and caking gore-mud on her boots.
+Haughty Ceslon had undone Hevrin’s respect for their ancestors.

 “Still, what about Those Who Fell?”
 Venor pressed.
 He vaulted the corpse-dam, and offered Hevrin his hand.
-Hevrin sniffed and levitated herself across without a word.
-Divari fought a wince–she tried to accept Hevrin’s outland magic, she really did.
-But Tresar should cast spells with words given power by long use.
-Hevrin’s invocation used strong ideas alone.
-The Wise Women said magic not bound by words was bound only by thought, and thoughts changed so quickly.
+Hevrin sniffed and levitated herself across.
+Divari fought a wince—she tried to accept Hevrin’s outland magic, truly she did.
+But Tresar should cast spells with words given power in ancient days.
+Hevrin’s invocation spawned from some alien, unholy art that Divari knew not.
+The Hearthwomen said magic unbound by the incantations their ancestors forged was drawn to strike the soul’s every secret, as fire struck dry grass.
 How could Hevrin trust hers not to betray her?

-With that in mind, Divari felt for the current.
-It was there as always, the warm rush of power sacred and pure.
+If Hevrin can trust her will alone to bind her spells, then what excuse have I, with my Ancestors’ hands upon my shoulders? she thought.
+Divari firmed her brow and felt for the current.
+It was there as always.
+She felt it as if with a second body projected within her mind: a cool caressing rush of power sacred and pure.
 She drew it in, let herself savor its bubbly thrum for blissful seconds as was proper, and produced a copper chime.
 She reached towards the corpses.

 “Your highness, I’d be glad to help you across,” Venor said.